isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-drain-flies-in-the-bathroom/index.md

 or drain [flies](https://pestpolicy.com/how-to-get-rid-of-drain-flies-in-septic-tank/)!
 [Drain](https://pestpolicy.com/how-to-get-rid-of-drain-flies-in-the-basement/) flies (tiny bugs that have fuzzy wings just like moths
-) will mainly invade areas that have standing water including the kitchens and bathrooms.�In this article, I'll outline all you need to know how to get rid of drain flies in your bathroom.
+) will mainly invade areas that have standing water including the kitchens and bathrooms.In this article, I'll outline all you need to know how to get rid of drain flies in your bathroom.
-**But in summary; here's how to get rid of drain flies; Clean the Bathroom Drains,�Pour Boiling Water Down the Drain,�using a drain cleaner (such as Bio-Clean or vinegar + baking soda),�Use Baking Soda & Vinegar,�Address Moisture Issues and Leaks, or�using bleach to clean drains.�**
+**But in summary; here's how to get rid of drain flies; Clean the Bathroom Drains,Pour Boiling Water Down the Drain,using a drain cleaner (such as Bio-Clean or vinegar + baking soda),Use Baking Soda & Vinegar,Address Moisture Issues and Leaks, orusing bleach to clean drains.**
 ## 7 Easy Ways How To Get Rid Of Drain Flies in Bathrooms
-### 1.�Clean the Bathroom Drains
+### 1.Clean the Bathroom Drains
 To remove the drain flies from the bathroom, begin by cleaning all the spills and the drains.
 I recommend using a suitable [drain cleaner](https://pestpolicy.com/best-drain-cleaner/) such as Chemical Drain or Bio-Enzymatic Drain to help destroy the organic matter in your drains.